 In explaining its decision to withdraw from the JCPOA, the Trump Administration asserted that the easing of sanctions during 2016-18 caused Iran to expand its regional activities.
-However, neither the imposition, lifting, nor reimposition of strict sanctions has appeared to affect Iran's regional behavior.
+However, neither the imposition, lifting, nor reimposition of strict sanctions - nor the ban on Iran's transfer of arms stipulated in Resolution 2231 - has appeared to affect Iran's regional behavior.
 Iran intervened extensively in Syria, Iraq, and Yemen during the 2011-2015 period when sanctions had a significant adverse effect on Iran's economy.
-Iran has remained engaged in these regional conflicts after sanctions were eased in early 2016, and since U.S. secondary sanctions were reimposed in late 2018.
-It can be argued that Iran's regional activities have varied not according to the imposition of lifting of sanctions but have varied according to the opportunities to expand its influence that are provided by Iran by the region's conflicts.
+Iran has remained engaged in these regional conflicts after sanctions were eased in early 2016, and since U.S. sanctions were reimposed in late 2018.
+It can be argued that Iran's regional activities have varied not according to the imposition of lifting of sanctions but according to the opportunities to expand its influence that are provided by the region's conflicts.

-Administration officials assert that the apparent Hezbollah financial difficulties is evidence that its "maximum pressure" campaign on Iran is working.
-101The assertion cites recent reports that the party has had to appeal for donations, cut expenses, request donations, and delay or reduce payments to its fighters.
-102 An alternate explanation is that Iran is adjusting its expenditures in the Syria conflict to the reduced activity on the battlefield there.
-The Administration has sought to highlight the effect of its policy on Iran's ability to project power citing fluctuations in Iran's defense budget.
-President Trump has stated that Iran's defense budget had increased 40% during
+Administration officials assert that Hezbollah's financial difficulties are evidence that its "maximum pressure" campaign on Iran is working.91 The assertion cites recent reports that the party has had to appeal for donations, cut expenses, request donations, and delay or reduce payments to its fighters.92 An alternate explanation is that Iran is adjusting its expenditures to the reduced activity on the Syria battlefield, where Hezbollah has been fighting on behalf of the Asad regime.

+The Administration also has sought to highlight the effect of its policy on Iran's ability to project power citing fluctuations in Iran's defense budget.
+President Trump has stated that Iran's defense budget had increased 40% during the 2016-2018 time frame of JCPOA implementation.93 On October 16, 2019, the State Department Special Representative on Iran, Ambassador Brian Hook, testified before the Senate Foreign Relations Committee that